Advertiser Disclosure

 5. Prepare Cash Reserves

-Most self employed persons have irregular income, which can be difficult to make monthly mortgage payments.
+Most self employed persons have irregular income, which can make it difficult to make monthly mortgage payments.
 As such, lenders want to see a cash reserve to ensure you won’t miss payments even when your business isn’t earning as much.

 6. Improve Your Credit Score